ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v17.md

 ### Cluster support
 {: #relnotes_v17-cluster}

 Starting with the V1.7 release, you can use clusters to manage ESXi servers in vCenter Server instances for better resources management and high availability.
 The ESXi servers that you configured when you ordered an instance are grouped as **cluster1** by default.
 You can view the cluster details or add up to a total of five clusters to an instance from the newly introduced **Infrastructure** tab on the instance details page.
 When you are expanding or contracting capacity for an instance, you can select which cluster to add ESXi servers to or to remove ESXi servers from.
-For more information, see [Adding, viewing, and deleting clusters for vCenter Server instances](/docs/services/vmwaresolutions?topic=vmware-solutions-vc_addingviewingclusters#vc_addingviewingclusters).

 ### Enhancements to the deployment of Zerto disaster recovery
 {: #relnotes_v17-zerto}

 The deployment of Zerto disaster recovery is now automated rather than handled through a support ticket.
 All Zerto components are listed on the estimated cost, so you can review before you place your order.
 Component examples include a private portable subnet, a Windows VSI (Virtual Service Instance), and the Zerto license charges.
-For more information, see [Deployment process of Zerto disaster recovery](/docs/services/vmwaresolutions?topic=vmware-solutions-addingzertodr).

 ### NSX license upgrade capabilities
 {: #relnotes_v17-nsx}

 You can upgrade your NSX license edition from the **Summary** tab of your vCenter Server instance.
 The license upgrade replaces all existing NSX SoftLayer licenses in your account with the new license.
-For more information, see [Viewing vCenter Server instances](/docs/services/vmwaresolutions?topic=vmware-solutions-vc_viewinginstances).

 ## Usability enhancements
 {: #relnotes_v17-ui}